-- 9.1 The board is to establish a remuneration committee, whose main tasks are to: - prepare the board's decisions on issues concerning principles for remuneration, remunerations and other terms of employment for the executive management; - monitor and evaluate programmes for variable remuneration to the executive management, both ongoing programmes and those that have ended during the year; - monitor and evaluate the application of the guidelines for remuneration tothe board and executive management that the shareholders' meeting is legallyobliged to establish, 20 as well as the current remuneration structures and levels in the company. - 9.21.1 The chair of the board may chair the remuneration committee.
-The other members of the committee elected by the shareholders' meeting are to be independent of the company and its executive management. - If the board considers it to be more appropriate, the entire board may perform the remuneration committee's tasks, on condition that no board member who is also a member of the executive management participates in this work. - 9.31.1 If the remuneration committee or the board uses the services of an external consultant, it is to ensure that there is no conflict of interest regarding other assignments this consultant may have for the company or its executive management.
+- 9.1 The board is to establish a remuneration committee, whose main tasks are to: - prepare the board's decisions on issues concerning principles for remuneration, remunerations and other terms of employment for the executive management; - monitor and evaluate programmes for variable remuneration to the executive management, both ongoing programmes and those that have ended during the year;, and - monitor and evaluate the application of the guidelines for remuneration to the board and executive management that the shareholders' meeting is legally obliged to establish220, as well as the current remuneration structures and levels in the company. - 9.2 The chair of the board may chair the remuneration committee.
+The other share-holders' meeting-elected members of the committee elected by the shareholders' meeting are to be independent of the company and its executive management.21 - If the board considers it is to be more appropriate, the entire board may perform the remuneration committee's tasks, on condition that no board member who is also a member of the executive management participates in this work - 9.3 If the remuneration committee or the board uses the services of an external consultant, it is to ensure that there is no conflict of interest regarding other assignments this consultant may have for the company or its executive management.

-&lt;sup>20 The stipulation that the shareholders' meeting is to establish guidelines for executive remuneration is found in chapter 7, section 61 of the Swedish Companies Act (2005:551).
+20 The stipulation that the shareholders' meeting is to establish guidelines for executive remuneration is found in chapter 7, section 61 of the Swedish Companies Act (2005:551).
 The guidelines are to contain the criteria stated in chapter 8, sections 51-53 of the Act.

-For assessment of independence with regard to the company and its executive management, see 4.4.
+21 For assessment of independence with regard to the company and its executive management, see 4.4.

-10 Information on corporate governance and, sustainability and remuneration
+10 Information on corporate governance, sustainability and remuneration22

 The board of directors is to inform the shareholders and the capital market annually regarding corporate governance functions in the company and how the company applies the Code.
-This information is to be published in a corporate governance report and on the company's website.
+This information is to be published in a corporate governance report 23 and on the company's website.
 The corporate governance report should focus on company-specific conditions and need not duplicate the content of existing legislation or other regulation.

-The boards of certain companies are to provide annually, in a sustainability report made available on the company's website, the information to shareholders and the capital market on sustainability issues that is necessary for an understanding of the company's development, position and results, as well as the environmental impact of its operations.
+The boards of certain companies are to provide annually, in a sustainability report made available on the company's website, the information to shareholders and the capital market on sustainability issues that is necessary for an understanding of the company's development, position and results, as well as the environmental impact of its operations.24